What’s the Difference Between a Bookkeeper vs Accountant?

 Use a bookkeeper when you need someone to keep your financial records complete, accurate, and up to date.
 This focuses on all money coming into and going out of the business.
 This means limited tasks like recording daily transactions.
 A consistent record makes it easier for an accountant to do their job later.

-What does an Accountant Do?
+What Does an Accountant Do?
 Roles and Functions

 Some accounting duties include: